Home

 • Subtract 7 from 30 = 23.

-• Divide this result by two = 11.5.
+• Divide this result by 2 = 11.5.

-• Subtract the result (11.5) from the noise exposure level of your environment (100) = 88.5.
+• Subtract the result (11.5) from the noise exposure level of your environment (100) = 88.5 dBA.

 To get optimal protection, hearing protection devices are indispensable in any noisy work environment.
-With the help of NRR labels, you can better understand noise exposure levels and get an approximate idea of how much a specific hearing protection device truly protects your workers.
+With the help of NRR labels, you can better understand noise exposure levels and get an approximate idea of how much a specific hearing protection device truly protects you and your workers.

 Learn more on the 3MTM PeltorTM product line here.